Tomy Screwball Scramble Game

-- Race to beat the clock as you guide the screwball through this crazy maze.
-Use your skills and co-ordination to overcome the weirdest topsy turvy obstacle course.
+- Race to beat the clock as you take on the Screwball Scramble through this topsy-turvy crazy course!

 Determination, agile fingers and an alert mind are required for Screwball Scramble, a cleverly designed tabletop obstacle course made by Tomy for children over five.

 The object of the game is to move a small steel ball through eight hurdles as quickly as possible, by hitting, pushing and turning buttons or pulling and twirling levers.